 When Can I Water?

-• Adhere to the odd/even watering schedule based on the last digit in your street address.

-- \cdot The watering day is from midnight to midnight. - Properties with both odd and even numbered street addresses should contact Customer Service to determine the best watering schedule. - Hoses must have water saving shut off nozzles to prevent free running water. - \cdot Permits are required for consecutive day watering. - Swimming pools are limited to one filling per year, unless draining for repairs is necessary. - \cdot Water shall be used for beneficial purposes only.
+Days Addresses that may water Times Adhere to the odd/even watering schedule based on the last digit in your street address.
+MONDAY - NO OUTDOOR \cdot The watering day is from midnight to midnight.
+WATER USE \cdot Properties with both odd and even numbered street Tuesday Odd addresses should contact Customer Service to determine the best watering schedule.
+Wednesday Even MIDNIGHT TO 10 a.m.
+Hoses must have water saving shutoff nozzles to prevent free running water.
+Thursday Odd • Swimming pools are limited to one filling per year, Friday Even OR AND REAL PROPERTY OF A DECK OF A DEC unloss dyning for repairs is no seensy 4 n m TO unless draining for repairs is necessary.